thewheat/covidbn-resources/Readme.md

 - Suri Seri Begawan Hospital (24hrs) (Not for Pre-Departure Swab)
 - Drive-Thru Swab Centre Bridex (Not for Pre-Departure Swab)
 - Drive-Thru Swab Centre Pusat Insani, Seria (Not for Pre-Departure Swab)
+- Jerudong Park Medical Centre (JPMC)
+- Panaga Health Centre starting

+**16th February - Additional Swab locations** (Source: [MoH Press Release 16th February 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1165))
+- In addition, to facilitate the provision of services to the public, especially to individuals travelling abroad, swabs for RT-PCR test can be done at Jerudong Park Medical Centre (JPMC) commencing on Thursday, 17 February 2022 and Panaga Health Centre starting Friday, 18 February 2022.
+Swab services performed at such centres will incur appropriate charges, which will likely include administration charges.

 ------------------------------------------------------------------------------